-RTX 6: Service Planning and Monitoring
+RTX 5: Service Planning and Monitoring

-Residents and their families participate in the development and ongoing review of a comprehensive service plan that is the basis for delivery of appropriate services and supports.
+Residents and families participate in the development and ongoing review of a comprehensive service plan that is the basis for delivery of appropriate services and supports.

-Interpretation: While a service plan may conform to a uniform format, plan content should be individualized through collaboration with the resident and, as appropriate, a parent, guardian, and/or legal advocate based on service needs and program model.
-Level of family involvement in the service planning process will vary by resident and/or program model.
 Interpretation: When the organization is working with Indian children and families, tribal or local Indian representatives must be included in the service planning process and culturally relevant resources available through or recommended by the tribe or local Indian organizations should be considered when developing the service plan.